Washington state sues OxyContin maker Purdue Pharma

 Related: One in Three Americans Took Prescription Opioid Painkillers in 2015, Survey Says

-Purdue and three executives pleaded guilty in 2007 to federal charges related to the misbranding of OxyContin, which is used to relieve pain, and agreed to pay a total of $634.5 million to resolve a U.S. Justice Department probe.
+Purdue and three executives pleaded guilty in 2007 to federal charges related to the misbranding of OxyContin, and agreed to pay $634.5 million to resolve a Justice Department probe.

 That year, the privately held company also reached a $19.5 million settlement with 26 states and the District of Columbia.
 It had agreed in 2015 to pay $24 million to resolve a lawsuit by Kentucky.